-The equation of driven harmonic oscillator was previously used in the context of bar buckling by \citet{Collier2020} in an attempt to relate buckling to the phenomenon of Landau damping.
-Here instead, this equation was used to demonstrate how the initial small deviation from the vertical symmetry can build up leading to a strong global distortion of the bar and the scenario bears no relation to Landau damping.
+The equation of a driven harmonic oscillator (although without the force growing in time) was previously used in the context of bar buckling by \citet{Collier2020} in an attempt to relate buckling to the phenomenon of Landau damping.
+Here, instead, this equation was used to demonstrate how the initial small deviation from the vertical symmetry can build up, leading to a strong global distortion of the bar, and the scenario bears no relation to Landau damping.

-The violent buckling event seen in the simulation described here, leading to the strong changes in the orbital structure of the bar, seems to be characteristic of pure disks embedded in dark matter halos, with no bulge component.
-In a recent study, \citet{McClure2024} looked into the phenomenon using simulations with different bulges of increasing mass.
-In the case without the bulge, their results are very similar to the ones discussed here, namely, after buckling the orbital frequencies display a very tight relation similar to the one shown in the right panel of Fig.~\ref{freqzx}.
-With increasing bulge mass, the resonant orbits still appear but they do not evolve strongly toward vertical-to-horizontal frequency ratios below 2, but remain close to this resonant value.
-It seems therefore that the bulge does not inhibit the appearance of the vertical resonance but it does prevent the passage to the second phase of buckling as described here.
-This may be understandable given the importance of mass redistribution in changing the horizontal frequencies, mentioned above.
-With the additional massive component in the center this must certainly look different.
+The violent buckling event seen in the simulation described here, leading to the strong changes in the orbital structure of the bar, seems to be characteristic of pure disks embedded in dark-matter halos, with no bulge component.
+In a recent study, \citet{McClure2025} looked into the phenomenon using simulations with different bulges of increasing mass.
+In the case without the bulge, their results are very similar to the ones discussed here; namely, after buckling the orbital frequencies display a very tight relation similar to the one shown in the right panel of Fig.~\ref{freqzx}.
+With increasing bulge mass, the resonant orbits still appear, but they do not evolve strongly toward vertical-to-horizontal frequency ratios below two, and they remain close to this resonant value.
+It seems, therefore, that the bulge does not inhibit the appearance of the vertical resonance, but it does prevent the passage to the second phase of buckling as described here.
+This is understandable given the importance of mass redistribution in changing the horizontal frequencies, mentioned above.
+With the additional massive component in the center, this must certainly look different.